the-overdriven/mw-enhanced/README.md

 ## How do I know what are my chances of picking up lock or disarming a trap?
-Install [Security Adjuster (MWSE)](https://www.nexusmods.com/morrowind/mods/47914)
+Install [Security Adjuster (MWSE)](https://www.nexusmods.com/morrowind/mods/47914) Some QoL tweak for lockpicking: [Quick Security](https://www.nexusmods.com/morrowind/mods/52918) - allows you to select lockpicks or probes from a selection menu instead of having to search in your inventory to select it and equip it manually

 ## Pickpocketing is useless
 Install [Pickpocket](https://www.nexusmods.com/morrowind/mods/47581)